 One of the simplest ways to boost your earning potential is to just ask for a raise.
 If you’ve been with a company for a while, are consistently one of the highest-performing employees and know that other people in the company have received raises, you should think about asking for one yourself.
 Again, you can use a site like Hired.com to get an idea of what someone in your industry and with your current job title is paid.
 If your boss won’t agree to a financial raise, see if you can at least tweak your benefits or vacation package.

 Photo by rawpixel on Unsplash

 Find a Mentor

 Besides learning about project management, you can also find an experienced employee to mentor you.
 Older employees who are retiring are taking treasure troves of information and knowledge with them.
 While times have changed and technology has advanced, the foundations of industries are still quite present and potent; you’d do well to learn a few things from a mentor.
 To help with this tip, see if there are local industry meetups to attend or organizations that pair mentors with mentees.

 Take on Extra Projects

-There’s no way around it: If you want to earn a higher pay, you’ve got to put in more work.
+There’s no way around it: If you want to earn higher pay, you’ve got to put in more work.
 Keep your eyes peeled for new and upcoming projects you feel you’re perfectly suited for.
 Besides looking for projects, you might even want to think about starting a few own your on.
 Maybe you think there’s something lacking in your company, perhaps an opportunity that’s gone unexplored.
 Or, it could be that you feel you can make a process more efficient.
 No matter what it is, take it to your boss to see if you can head the project.
-Not only are you showing you’ve got initiative, you also have the chance to change things for the better at your company.
+Not only are you showing you’ve got initiative, but you also have the chance to change things for the better at your company.

 Besides the direct method, there are also plenty of indirect ways to increase your earning potential.
 While you might not see immediate results, your hard work is sure to pay off in one way or another.